-Especially the women who think they have found their true love and who decide to live with them run the risk of being stripped financially and may even become a victim of domestic violence.
+Especially the women who think they have found their true love and who decide to live with him run the risk of being stripped financially and may even become a victim of domestic violence.
 There are some documented cases of this problem.
 Theo Noten of Ecpat (an organization against prostitution of children) assumes that these women can’t very well gauge the age of their sexual partners and may be accused of having sex with a minor. [ii]

 A further objection is that this kind of sex tourism is harmful for the local culture and the self-consciousness of men.
 (Wajohi 2009).
 Julie Bindel frames it as colonialism.[iii]
 But the very same Bindel notes that this kind of sex work is pimp free and does not involve child abuse.
 Sanchez Taylor (2001) states that a large part of these adventure-loving women describe their affairs with local men as a holiday romance.
-Some authors (Pruitt and Lafont, 1995), Sanchez Taylor, 2001) and Wajohi 2009) consider this behaviour of the travelling women as emancipatory.
+Some authors (Pruitt and Lafont, 1995), Sanchez Taylor, 2001) and the aforesaid Wajohi 2009) consider this behaviour of the travelling women as emancipatory.
 These women travelers don’t go on a package tour but travel independently or with friends.
 Contrary to in the old days these women travelers don’t try to be as tough as a man but on the contrary assert their femininity.
 Present day female tourists invade the traditional masculine domain to get recognition as a woman.
 According to Wanjohi, (2009) Pruitt and Lafont (1995) this phenomenon serves as a new arena to negotiate gender relations.

 Whenever female cliensts are discussed, stale arguments derived from cliché approaches to female sexuality prevail.
 For instance, ‘Women don’t have to pay for sex, they can have it for free‘.
 Or: ‘Women only want sex as part of a (good) relationship’.
 But in fact some women prefer- just like some men- commercial affairs, because they don’t want to jeopardize their own relationships by getting involved with someone else.
 Or simply, they don’t want to bother with his breakfast.
 It is a prejudice that only males pay for erotic entertainment.
 The idea that only males do, goes back on the days when it was assumed that only men had a biological need for sex and women preferred no sex at all.